ppizarror/pygame-menu/docs/_source/themes.rst

     menu = Menu(..., theme=mytheme)

-Of course it is possible to start from data of a predefined theme by copying it first.
+Of course it is also possible to start from a predefined theme by copying it first.

 .. code-block:: python